Policy Gradient Methods for Designing Dynamic Output Feedback Controllers: Model-Based Policy Gradient Method and its Convergence Analysis

-where $c$ is a given sufficiently large scalar satisfying $c \geq J(0)$.
-Note that $\hat{\Theta}_K$ in \eqref{def_THhat} is Schur for any $K \in \mathbb K$ as otherwise $J$ goes to infinity, as shown in the following lemma. \begin{lem} Consider \eqref{dyn_IOH2}, $J$ in \eqref{defJ}, and $\hat{\Theta}_{K}$ in \eqref{def_THhat}.
-Then, $\hat{\Theta}_{K}$ is Schur if and only if $J(K)$ is bounded. \end{lem} \begin{pro} See Appendix~\ref{app_lem_stab}. \end{pro} The cost function $J$ and the set $\mathbb K$ may not be convex, which is in fact true even for the state-feedback case \cite{fazel}.
+where $c$ is a given sufficiently large scalar satisfying $c \geq J(K_0)$ with given $K_0$ such that $\hat{\Theta}_{K_0}$ in \eqref{def_THhat} is Schur.
+The cost function $J$ and the set $\mathbb K$ may not be convex, which is in fact true even for the state-feedback case \cite{fazel}.
 Instead, following \cite{fazel}, to show the convergence of the gradient algorithm \eqref{gd} with \eqref{8}, we will use the fact that a gradient algorithm with an appropriately chosen step-size parameter is globally linearly convergent if the objective function is smooth and satisfies the {\it PL inequality} \cite{PLinequality}.
 The PL inequality of $J$ over $\mathbb K$ is shown by the following lemma.

 \begin{lem} Consider Problem \ref{problem_1}, $K^{\star}$ in \eqref{optK}, and $\mathbb K$ in \eqref{def_Kdom}.
-Let $\hat{v}$ follow \eqref{dyn_IOH2} where $u$ is given as \eqref{IOH_law}.
+Let $\hat{v}$ follow \eqref{dyn_IOH2}, where $u$ is given as \eqref{IOH_law}.
 Then the PL inequality

-holds where $\hat{V}_K := {\mathbb E}\left[\sum_{t = L}^{\infty} \hat{v}(t)\hat{v}^{\sf T}(t)\right] > 0$. \end{lem} \begin{pro} See Appendix \ref{SISO Case}. \end{pro} \begin{rem} The original PL inequality in \cite{PLinequality} is defined for functions whose domains are vectors.
-However, by using the vector operator, we can immediately show that the original inequality is equivalent to that for functions whose domains are matrices.
-Hence, we refer to \eqref{PL MIMO} as the PL inequality in the remainder of this paper. \end{rem}